 I’ve often heard that the Forbidden City in Beijing is one of the scariest places in China.
-When I was there, I didn’t think so, but I still have some tingling memories of my visit.
+I didn’t think so when I was there, but I still have some tingling and unforgettable memories of my visit.
+Afterward, I dug up some famous Forbidden City ghost stories and thought again about my experiences.

-One of the most famous Forbidden City ghost stories tells about a weeping woman, dressed all in white.
-Another one is about flute music being heard during the dark hours of the night from the empty city.
-Or is it really empty?
+One of the most famous Forbidden City ghost stories involves a weeping woman dressed in white.
+Another describes flute music being heard during the dark hours of the night from the empty city—or is it empty, after all?

-Also, one especially intriguing story is about ghost dogs that have been seen running in the narrow corridors at the edges of the labyrinth that is the Forbidden City.
+Also one especially intriguing story is about ghost dogs that have been seen running in the narrow corridors at the edges of the Forbidden City’s labyrinth.
 Ghost stories about animals are always unusual and intriguing.
-I would’ve loved to see those dogs when I was there.
+It would’ve been interesting to see those dogs when I was there.

 Ghosts in the Chinese Tradition and Folklore